rcl-coding/tutorial-staticwebsite/lessons/lesson2.md

 The **head** section of the page provides information (meta data) about the page.
 The **meta** elements is used to enter this information.

-The following is a short description of the attributes the meta element :
+The following is a short description of the attributes of the meta element :

 - charset - the character set used
 - viewport - adjust the size of the page to fill small, medium and large screens